danidee10/danidee10.github.io/_posts/2016-10-05-flask-by-example-4.markdown

 `handleSubmit` simply prevents the form from submitting by calling `e.preventDefault()`.

-We also wrapped the return statement of `options` with a condition to determine if an `option`s name is set before returning a new radio button (this was done to prevent users from nameless options to our preview form by repeatedly clicking on the Add option button).
+We also wrapped the return statement of `options` with a condition to determine if an `option`s name is set before returning a new radio button (this was done to prevent users from adding nameless options to our preview form by repeatedly clicking on the Add option button).

 ### Useful React resources and tips
-This tutorial was never meant to be a hello world introduction to React JS and if you're still confused about somethings, feel free to lookup the docs, Google and [Stackoverflow](http://stackoverflow.com/questions/tagged/reactjs) for answers to basic React questions.
+This tutorial was never meant to be a hello world introduction to React JS and if you're still confused about some things, feel free to lookup the docs, Google and [Stackoverflow](http://stackoverflow.com/questions/tagged/reactjs) for answers to basic React questions.

 Here is a list of useful resources and tips that personally helped me grok React faster.